Preservation Sustained Support

 - Annual operating expenses related to preservation programs and activities that are accessible to King County residents and visitors and provide public benefit.

 - Staff salaries, utilities, supplies, fees, or consultant services.

-We fund all of our grants through a competitive process, with volunteer panelists carefully evaluating each application.
 For this particular grant, we focus on different criteria depending on how your organization is structured and what type of work you do.
-Below we outline the different types of groups that can apply, and what we’ll look for—please contact us if you’re unsure of what category you fit into.
+Below we outline the different types of groups that can apply, and what we look for—please contact us if you’re unsure of what category you fit into.

 For non-profit organizations and development authorities:

-- Tangible contribution to the preservation, conservation, or interpretation of King County’s built environment.
-Focus on resources that represent neglected aspects of the built environment.
+- Preservation priorities: your organization makes a tangible contribution to the preservation, conservation, or interpretation of King County’s built environment.
+Your organization focuses on resources that represent neglected aspects of the built environment.

-Organizations that apply for our Sustained Support grants are evaluated by teams of on-site reviewers; professionals from the field and community members who attend a scheduled event or open hours and provide written comments for use by grant review panels.
-New applicants should contact 4Culture staff right away to set up a review prior to the grant deadline.
+Organizations that apply for our Sustained Support grants are typically evaluated by teams of on-site reviewers, who attend a scheduled event or open hours and provide written comments for use by grant review panels.

 Public Benefit: Why It Matters